Ondine (ballet): Ashton's choreography and setting

 Ondine is not a classical construction with great set pieces (except for the wedding divertissement in the third act) or grand formal pas de deux, but a continuous, flowing narrative.
-However, this narrative is itself not very strong and there is no real explanation of why the lovers are on a ship in Act 2, or what exactly has passed between Acts 2 and 3 to convince Palemon to return to his mortal lover, Beatrice (Berta).
+However, this narrative is itself not very strong and there is no real explanation of why the lovers are on a ship in act 2, or what exactly has passed between acts 2 and 3 to convince Palemon to return to his mortal lover, Beatrice (Berta).
 The work uses classical ballet vocabulary, but the form varies a great deal from the 19th century classics.
 Unlike them, is through-composed: there are no breaks for bows to the audience built in and (at least until the third-act divertissement) no bravura variations to self-consciously elicit the audience's response.
-Henze's glittering music is the dominating force, although it is a difficult score to dance to, with the pulse well hidden within its general sheen, but it is atmospheric and often exciting, bringing the close of Act I to a climax.
+Henze's glittering music is the dominating force, although it is a difficult score to dance to, with the pulse well hidden within its general sheen, but it is atmospheric and often exciting, bringing the close of act 1 to a climax.

 Although the narrative is not strong, the setting is and displays a "most convincing feel of the sea" and the "shimmer of water" which is very effective in this ballet which is filled with images of water and particularly of the sea.
 The first act of the ballet takes place in the courtyard of the castle of Palemon where Ondine is seen dancing in the waterfall.
 Other settings include a scene with Tirrenio and the ondines while another is on a ship during wild storm at sea where the sensation of motion while being on board ship is strong enough to make the audience seasick.
 The third act takes place in the Castle of Palemon located near the sea.
 The final tableau is not only exquisitely beautiful, with Ondine grieving over the body of her lover, but the surrounding ondines, their arms drifting like seaweed in the dim green light, uncannily evoke the shifting currents under the sea.